KGBUSH/DAS/README.md

 A typical example of the ontology algebra is: `Chiller(B) + AHU(B)`.
 This means I am taking all the node related to chiller union AHU from building `B`.
 And `Chiller(B) * Temperature(B)` means I am taking all the temperature node from the Chiller group in the Building `B`.

-**Your task is to use building elements and algebra operators in EnergonQL to extract the data needed for the application.**
+**Your task is to use building elements and algebra operators in DAS QL to extract the data needed for the application.**

 ## Application 1.
 COP prediction